This post contains affiliate links. For more information, please read our disclosure policy.

 The landscape across the mountains was just a jumble of glacier tongues stretched over in various directions.

-Meloy is a municipality which belongs to Salten traditional region in Nordland county of Norway.
+Meloy is a municipality which belongs to the Salten traditional region in Nordland county of Norway.
 The village of Ornes is the administrative hub of the municipality, which is located northernmost of the Arctic Circle on the west coast of Norway.

 It consists of Meloya along with 700 other islands of different sizes along the mainland coast.
 Meloy still has several relics originated in the Viking age, and it has been settled for several centuries.